Gigaspaces/xap-docs/site/content/xap110adm/memoryxtend-rocksdb-ssd.markdown

 # What Is RocksDB?

 [RocksDB](http://rocksdb.org/) is an embeddable persistent key-value store for fast storage on flash devices.
 It was developed at Facebook and is now a popular [open source project](https://github.com/facebook/rocksdb).
-GigaSpaces XAP provides a [MemoryXtend](./memoryxtend.html) add-on based on RocksDB, which is the recommended choice for hybrid RAM-SSD clusters.
+XAP provides a [MemoryXtend](./memoryxtend.html) add-on based on RocksDB, which is the recommended choice for hybrid RAM-SSD clusters.

+{{%refer%}}
 If you're not familiar with MemoryXtend, make sure you read its [documentation](./memoryxtend.html) before proceeding.
 We also recommend reading the [RocksDB documentation](https://github.com/facebook/rocksdb/wiki).
+{{%/refer%}}

 {{% info "License"%}}
 The MemoryXtend add-on is available for free during the evaluation period, but is not included in the premium edition license.
 For information about purchasing this add-on please contact [GigaSpaces Customer Support](http://www.gigaspaces.com/content/customer-support-services).
 {{% /info %}}

-{{% info "RocksDB version"%}}
-The MemoryXtend add-on uses RocksDB 4.1.0
-{{% /info %}}

 # Prerequisites

+- The MemoryXtend add-on uses RocksDB {{%version "rocksdb"%}}
 - Java 7 (or later)
 - Currently supports Linux only (Windows support will be available in the future)
 - Read/Write permissions to mounted devices/partitions